statgen/LDServer/README.md

   ```

 - Configure REST API by copying the config file `rest/config/default.py` to `rest/instance/config.py` and then modify values as needed.
 Modifying `default.py` is not recommended as it will be overwritten when pulling updates from github.

+## Updating

+Update your files using `git pull`, then recompile the server by doing `cget install --update ld`.

 ## Configuring & running the flask apps